ofek/bit/docs/source/guide/keys.rst

     >>> dir(Key) == dir(PrivateKeyTestnet)
     True

-The only difference is the network operations for `PrivateKeyTestnet` will use Bitcoin's test network where coins have no value.
+The only difference is the network operations for :class:`~bit.PrivateKeyTestnet` will use Bitcoin's test network where coins have no value.
 As such, the derived address will also be different.

 Creation
 --------